How much is a customer worth to you? Predict this number and you know how much it is worth to spend on your customers to keep them around.

 - Average Transaction Value

 Multiply these three factors together and you get your CLTV.
 The TLDR here?
 Increase any one of these metrics and your CLTV goes up.
 This means that maximizing the lifetime value of each customer really boils down to:

 - Encouraging more transactions in each sale, or cross-selling

 - Keeping them in the business relationship for more time

-The final one is the most powerful way to maximize customer lifetime value.
-You can up-sell or cross-sell all you want, but only by focusing on customer retention strategy can you yield sustainable benefits to your CLTV.
+The last one here is the most powerful way to maximize customer lifetime value.
+You can up-sell or cross-sell all you want, but by just focusing on customer retention strategy, you can yield sustainable benefits to your CLTV.

 As Dale and Ben Midgley write in Golden Circle Secrets, “Do what makes people feel good and they will continue to buy from you and to refer others to you who will also continue to buy from you.”

 On the other hand, pushing sales too much can have a negative impact.
 Once you push your buyers past their threshold, they’re going to turn their attention to holding onto their wallets rather than seeking out the products and services that they need.